 We talked with June, a salon owner in Melbourne, about the best texturising thinning scissors for hairdressers:

-"I found that it was always harder to find smooth cutting thinners than it was cutting scissors" she said after a bit of thought.
-"After learning more about the quality difference, I looked at Jaguar, Juntetsu and Yasaka as the best options available because of the Prism teeth and higher quality steel.
+"I found that it was always harder to find smooth cutting thinners than it was cutting scissors," she said after a bit of thought.
+"After learning more about the quality difference, I looked at Jaguar, Juntetsu and Yasaka as the best options available because of the Prism teeth and higher-quality steel.
 You can buy a $150 pair of cutting scissors and be happy with them, but you'll want to buy a $200+ pair of thinning if you want the smoothest cuts."

-Therefore these teeth aren't just for smiling, these teeth do wonders to peoples hairs, however, how many teeth and why?
 If you've been on our site for a while, you would have seen thinning scissors with all variations of teeth numbers.
 As a general rule of thumb, 25 and above are for texturising and blending, whereas, 15 and below are chunk removers!

 With your shears in hand, separate the blade and place a small portion of hair between the teeth and the cutting blade.
-Make sure that your shears are roughly three inches above the surface of the scalp and your fingers! never use the shears on the roots or tips of a clients hairs.
+Make sure that your shears are roughly three inches above the surface of the scalp and your fingers!
+Never use the shears on the roots or tips of a clients hairs.